 What brand journalism is, is journalistic content made on behalf of a company or brand.
 Other names are corporate media, corporate storytelling, corporate journalism or brand storytelling.

 Andy Bull, author of Brand Journalism, calls it is “a hybrid of traditional journalism, marketing and public relations.”
-It brings a reporter/producer’s editorial thinking and media skills to creating content for a business.
+It brings a reporter/producer’s editorial thinking and media skills together to create content for a business.

 A practical strategy includes a mix of digital content, not just brand stories.
 Some content will be designed to drive traffic (SEO) and some will market your products and services.
-Brand journalism aims to to increase brand awareness and credibility by applying the journalistic skills of reporting and storytelling to create content on behalf of a company.
+Brand journalism is not marketing content.
+It aims to to increase brand awareness and credibility by applying the journalistic skills of reporting and storytelling to create content on behalf of a company.

 Some major B2B and B2C corporations have become leading players.
 You can see examples on sites for American Express Open Forum, Coca-Cola Journey.
 Red Bull’s Red Bulletin, Mayo Clinic News Network and Cleveland Clinic’s Health Essentials.

 Becoming your own media outlet is not right for every business.
 It takes time, patience and a willingness to invest in setting up a system to consistently find and produce quality stories.
-Some businesses may simply want to outsource a few of these stories to add to their existing blog.
-Other businesses may want to hire journalists and digital media producers, develop in-house brand newsrooms and content studios, create a separate digital magazine website, produce live web TV shows and more.
+Some businesses may simply want to outsource a few of these stories to freelancers to add to their existing blog.
+Other businesses may want to hire journalists and digital media producers, develop in-house brand newsrooms and content studios, create a separate digital magazine website, produce live web TV shows, podcasts and more.

-That said, telling stories well is a powerful draw and for brands that commit to this approach, it’s a whole new way to connect with customers.
+That said, people love good stories and telling stories well is a powerful draw, For brands that commit to this approach, it’s a whole new way to connect with customers.

 A modified version of this articles appeared on LinkedIn Pulse